Do Mortgage Brokers Get Better Rates?

 Cost of Using a Mortgage Broker

-Mortgage brokers have two potential sources of income.
+Mortgage brokers have two potential sources of income:

-Unfortunately, many fee-charging brokers can be expensive, with fees exceeding £2000 in some cases.
-For example, in London, it is common to see mortgage broker fees of 1% of the loan sum or more.
+This means most mortgage brokers charge fees to ensure their business remains profitable.
+Unfortunately, many fee-charging brokers can be expensive, with fees exceeding £2,000 in some cases.
+In London, it is common to see mortgage broker fees of 1% of the loan sum or more.

 Where Mortgage Brokers Get Better Rates